 A review published in the journal Advances in Nutrition showed that eating plenty of potassium-rich foods like fruits and vegetables can positively impact blood pressure levels, which may be useful in reducing the risk of conditions such as stroke and heart attacks.

-3. Relieves Pain and Soreness
+3. Can Relieve Pain and Soreness

 In addition to the potential benefits of watermelon juice, this fruit also packs a good amount of vitamin C into each serving.
 Vitamin C has been shown to protect cartilage and bones, aid in the repair of tendons and ligaments, and help speed up wound healing.

-4. May Prevent Kidney Stones
+4. Helps Prevent Kidney Stones

 Studies have shown that the potassium found in fruits and vegetables is very helpful in cleaning toxins and washing out waste from the blood, helping prevent kidney stones.

 Watermelon benefits also include being a natural diuretic.
 It helps increase urine production to transport waste and toxins out of the body to protect against kidney stones.

 5. Aids in Hydration, Digestion and Detoxification